Frequently Asked Questions

 What technical indicators are used?

-Magic Trader Signal uses multiple technical indicators: RSI (14) for overbought/oversold conditions, MACD for trend momentum, Bollinger Bands for volatility, Momentum for price change velocity, Trend Analysis with SMA/EMA crossovers, and Volatility measurements.
+Magic Trader Signals uses multiple technical indicators: RSI (14) for overbought/oversold conditions, MACD for trend momentum, Bollinger Bands for volatility, Momentum for price change velocity, Trend Analysis with SMA/EMA crossovers, and Volatility measurements.
 The Featured Signal Panel shows RSI and MACD histogram values.

-Is Magic Trader Signal free?
+Is Magic Trader Signals free?

-Yes, Magic Trader Signal is completely free to use.
+Yes, Magic Trader Signals is completely free to use.
 No subscription, registration, payment, or account creation is required.
 All 16 timeframes, all 13 currency pairs, Strong Signals, Featured Signal Panel, History & Performance, and all features are available at no cost.

 Which timeframe should I use?

 Beginners: Start with Long timeframes (1H, 2H, 4H, 1D) for more stable and reliable signals.
 Intermediate: Use Medium timeframes (10M, 15M, 30M, 45M) for balanced trading.
 Advanced: Short timeframes (1M, 2M, 3M, 5M) are faster but noisier.
 Expert Only: Turbo timeframes (5S, 10S, 15S, 30S) are extremely sensitive to spread and latency - use with extreme caution.
+Magic Trader Signals uses quote-based evaluation and strict filters for turbo signals.

 What brokers are supported?

-Magic Trader Signal works with all major binary options brokers including IQ Option, Pocket Option, Quotex, Deriv, Olymp Trade, ExpertOption, and many others.
+Magic Trader Signals works with all major binary options brokers including IQ Option, Pocket Option, Quotex, Deriv, Olymp Trade, ExpertOption, and many others.
 The signals are broker-agnostic - you can use them with any broker that supports binary options trading.
 No need to switch brokers.

 Are signals guaranteed to win?

 No. No trading signals are guaranteed to win.
 Binary options trading carries significant risk, and 70-90% of traders experience losses.
-Magic Trader Signal provides signals for educational purposes only.
+Magic Trader Signals provides signals for educational purposes only.
 Always use proper risk management, never trade with money you cannot afford to lose, and understand that past performance does not guarantee future results.